mcvine/mcvine/README.md

 ```

-The [DownloadInstrument](https://docs.mantidproject.org/nightly/algorithms/DownloadInstrument-v1.html).
-The algorithm downloads the contents of the instruments/ directory and Facilites.xml in the local directory.
+The [DownloadInstrument](https://docs.mantidproject.org/nightly/algorithms/DownloadInstrument-v1.html) algorithm downloads the contents of the instruments/ directory and Facilites.xml in the local directory.

 # Using python logging in mcvine-core